 Putting the Information and the Plan Into Action: Execution Stage

 It may be the last stage of the strategic process, but it’s the most important.
 You’ve spent significant time and effort developing market intelligence and building a plan, but a poorly written plan that’s well executed is still more successful than a good plan that is poorly executed.
+In the third of our 3 part series on planning we cover the execution stage.

 It’s normal at this time for your team to be tired and lose focus on this phase.
 The fun brainstorming and planning stages are over.
 Execution is work, very hard work.
 Providing adequate support, plenty of encouragement and valuable rewards will help make this stage a success.
 Any part of the process that is handled poorly will only hinder progress in the future.